curl/everything-curl/http-put.md

 ## PUT

 The difference between a PUT and a POST is subtle.
-They're virtually identical over the wire except for the differnt method strings.
+They're virtually identical over the wire except for the different method strings.
 Where POST is meant to pass on data to a remote resource, PUT is supposed to be the new version of that resource.